anacierdem/libdragon-docker/README.md

 Run `libdragon help [action]` for more details on individual actions.

-### Available flags

-**`--image <docker-image>`**

-Use this flag to provide a custom image to use instead of the default.
-It should include the toolchain at `/n64_toolchain`.
-It will be effective for `init`, `install` and `update` actions and will cause a re-initialization of the container if an image different from what was written to project configuration is provided.

-**`--verbose`**

-Be verbose.
-This will print all commands dispatched and their outputs as well.

 ## Working on this repository

 After cloning this repository on a system with node.js (`>= 14`) & docker (`>= 18`), in this repository's root do;